Vector Database Market Worth $4.3 Bn by 2028 | Key Companies – openPR.com

 MongoDB Price Performance

-MongoDB (NASDAQ:MDBGet Free Report) last issued its earnings results on Wednesday, March 5th.
+MongoDB (NASDAQ:MDBGet Free Report) last released its quarterly earnings results on Wednesday, March 5th.
 The company reported $0.19 earnings per share for the quarter, missing the consensus estimate of $0.64 by ($0.45).
+The company had revenue of $548.40 million during the quarter, compared to analyst estimates of $519.65 million.
 MongoDB had a negative net margin of 10.46% and a negative return on equity of 12.22%.
-The firm had revenue of $548.40 million during the quarter, compared to analyst estimates of $519.65 million.
-During the same period last year, the business earned $0.86 EPS.
-On average, analysts expect that MongoDB will post -1.78 EPS for the current year.
+During the same quarter last year, the company earned $0.86 EPS.
+On average, research analysts expect that MongoDB, Inc. will post -1.78 earnings per share for the current year.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.